scality/zenko-check/README.rst

-zenko-check
+zcheck
 ===========

-zenko-check is a command-line utility to check the configuration of a production Zenko deployment and diagnose problems in it.
+zcheck is a command-line utility to check the configuration of a production Zenko deployment and diagnose problems in it.

 Pre-Requisites
 --------------

-zenko-check requires a `Helm <https://github.com/kubernetes/helm>`__ installation that is configured to access Tiller running inside Kubernetes.
+zcheck requires a `Helm <https://github.com/kubernetes/helm>`__ installation that is configured to access Tiller running inside Kubernetes.

 Installation
 ------------

-zenko-check can be installed directly from PyPi using Pip:
+zcheck can be installed directly from PyPi using Pip:

 ::

-    pip install zenko-check
+    pip install zcheck

 A Docker image is also provided for convenience.

 ::

-    docker pull zenko/zenko-check:latest
+    docker pull zenko/zcheck:latest
-    docker run -it zenko/zenko-check help
+    docker run -it zenko/zcheck help

 Syntax
 ------

-zenko-check commands conform to the following syntax:
+zcheck commands conform to the following syntax:

 ::

-    zenko-check <global option> <subcommand> <-flag or --verbose_option> <optional target>
+    zcheck <global option> <subcommand> <-flag or --verbose_option> <optional target>

 Global Options
 ~~~~~~~~~~~~~~